adrian-hintze/SnapSubset/README.md

 [Snapp*!*](https://github.com/Rydion/Snapp) and other projects that may use SnapSubset.

 SnapSubset works by modifying [Snap*!*](https://github.com/jmoenig/Snap--Build-Your-Own-Blocks)'s source code, deleting part of it and rewriting the remaining subset to keep it functional.
-Which parts get deleted is defined by the user using [info files](https://github.com/Rydion/SnapSubset#info-files).
+The deleted parts are defined by the user using [info files](https://github.com/Rydion/SnapSubset#info-files).

 # Demo